Louis Arnaud Reid: Theory of perception

-Embodied meaning
+Epistemology and Embodied meaning

 It follows that there is no problem in understanding how the qualitative aspects of art can embody meaning, given that qualia are paradigmatically mental, and interpretative.
 This solves one of the central puzzles about how art works.
 It is the basis for Reid's argument that art embodies meaning.

-Epistemology

-Reid goes further, and makes the epistemological claim that the arts are a way of knowing.
+On this basis, Reid goes further, and makes the epistemological claim that the arts are a way of knowing.
 He rejects the common view of knowledge as paradigmatically propositional, regarding propositional meaning as something which the mind abstracts from concrete experience.
 What is in our propositions is first in our sensory or concrete understandings of the world, though that in turn (as a construction) is influenced by our conceptual understanding.
+Since art, as experienced, consists of qualia, and since qualia are paradigmatically mental and capable of embodying meaning, it follows that the arts are a way of knowing the world.

-His main work on epistemology is Ways of Knowledge and Experience published in 1961.
+Reid's main work on epistemology is Ways of Knowledge and Experience published in 1961.

+Avoiding the Expressivist Fallacy

+Reid's view of art as embodied meaning is designed to avoid what Vincent Tomas has called 'the expressivist fallacy', the view that there is a division between the thing which is 'expressed' ('pure' idea, feeling) and its expression (the tone of the violin).
+In A Study in Aesthetics (1931) Reid rejected Abercrombie's view that art is a translation of a prior conception or inspiration into (say) the verbal art of a poem, where the words are 'simply translations into external symbols'.
+For while the poet no doubt had feelings about the death of a particular person when it occurred, the poem embodies a later understanding of that death in a way that is thoroughly embodied.
+The artwork is thus a way of knowing the world.
+As Reid later said, 'we see through the medium, sometimes ... straight into life'.

-Phenomenology
+Phenomenology and Feeling

 Reid's phenomenology also centred on the role of feeling in thinking, for he did not think of 'thinking' as some kind of computational manipulation of propositions.
 Instead, propositions codify our underlying feelings about the relations of things in the world.
 Feeling and thinking are two sides of the same coin.

 By 'feeling' Reid is thus not referring to some kind of merely subjective quality.
 He regarded sensation as a paradigmatic kind of feeling, a kind of feeling which is cognitive and world directed.
 In this, he influenced Susanne Langer's views on feeling, and anticipated Antonio Damasio's somatic marker hypothesis as well the views of Nicholas Humphrey, George Lakoff and Mark Johnson, and others.

 His views were largely developed independently of the Continental phenomenologists, whose works were not well known in Britain in the early inter-war period.
 He may have been unknowingly influenced by Coleridge, on whose philosophy his supervisor J.H.
 Muirhead wrote a seminal introduction.